 |Based on NCTM||✓|

 |Available in Spanish||✓||✓|

 Both easyCBM CCSS Math and easyCBM NCTM Math include benchmark testing 3 times per year for kindergarten through sixth grade.
 Progress monitoring is available for easyCBM CCSS Math only.
+The math assessment is administered online so there are no materials to purchase.
 The example tests give you an idea of the type of questions and level of difficulty your students will face.